ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-arch-overview.md

 ![Architecture Overview of VMware with NSX-T on {{site.data.keyword.vpc_short}}](../../images/vpc-ryo-diagrams-aod-nsx-t-based.svg "The solution uses Virtual Private Cloud compute, network, storage resources, and VMware NSX-T for hosting VMware workloads."){: caption="Figure 2.
 Architecture Overview of VMware with NSX-T on {{site.data.keyword.vpc_short}}" caption-side="bottom"}

 These two architectures serve as the baseline designs for deploying VMware on {{site.data.keyword.vpc_short}}.
-The deployment architectures provide the foundation for the roll-your-own VMware Solution in VPC.
+The deployment architectures provide the foundation for the roll-your-own VMware solution in VPC.

 You can alter and customize the architecture to meet your design goals within the limits of {{site.data.keyword.vpc_short}}, {{site.data.keyword.cloud_notm}} bare metal server for {{site.data.keyword.vpc_short}} and VMware capabilities.
 {: note}